 Fabrique's current pool of artists encompasses electronic music and indie artists such as British avantgarde composer Christopher James Chaplin, the fascinating singer and songwriter Loretta Who, Berlin-based sound and media artist Jana Irmert, synthesizer and piano magician Peter Zirbs, NY-based multiinstrumentalist and singer Heidemann, electronic pop artist Lovecat, as well as Wolventrix from London, or British guitarist Boz Boorer, Morrissey's long-time co-songwriter, guitarist and musical director.

-Fabrique has also enjoyed a long and fruitful cooperation with the Art Brut gallery in Maria Gugging, Lower Austria, including the jointly initiated "galerie gugging special edition" concert series, followed by the release of an audiobook together with the popular writer Peter Turrini ("Turrini reads Walla") or conceptual albums from Kava, Joachim Roedelius and Christopher James Chaplin, which together have overturned the cliché of the standard label format.
+Fabrique has also enjoyed a long and fruitful cooperation with the Art Brut gallery Galerie Gugging in Lower Austria, including the jointly initiated galerie gugging special edition concert series, followed by the release of an audiobook together with the popular writer Peter Turrini ("Turrini reads Walla"), or conceptual albums from Kava, Joachim Roedelius and Christopher James Chaplin, which together have overturned the cliché of the standard label format.

 The label's creators intended